Xabaril/lucecu/docs/GettingStarted-K8SOperator.md

             - someproperty
 ```

-By default, the new CRD include a property with name **someproperty** of type string, but you can add here new properties, and modify the generated class [CRDName]ResourceSpec.cs to add also your new properties.
+By default, the new CRD includes a property with name **someproperty** of type string, but you can add here new properties, and modify the generated class [CRDName]ResourceSpec.cs to add also your new properties.

 To create this new CRD on Kubernetes, execute the following command:

 ```shell
 > kubectl apply -f ./HealthCheck_crd_definition.yaml
 ```
-If the command is working well the output will be some like:
+If the command is working properly, it will show an output similar to:

 ```shell
 customresourcedefinition.apiextensions.k8s.io/healthchecks.xabaril.io created
 ```
-To test if Kubernetes understand the new CRD execute some of the next commands:
+To verify if Kubernetes understands the new CRD, you can execute some of the next commands:

 ```shell
 > kubectl get healthchecks